itsyourswordman/newjunk/README.md

 # newjunk

+## People are afrid to admit how important roles these junky stuff play in their life

-life is too short to create junk
+life is too short
+So have fun